 At the top of each article, under Who is this article for, look for articles with Code42 for Enterprise checked at the top of the page (example shown below).
 Make sure you are using the Cloud version of the article.
 However, some articles describe features that are not available in the Managed Service Providers program.
 The green check for Code42 for Enterprise means the article applies to Managed Service Providers:

 Need further help?
-See Contact support for more information about how to contact our Customer Champions.
+Contact Code42 for Enterprise support to get help from our Customer Champions.